 Debts Stemming from Private Agreements: Whether there is documentation or not, if you have made an agreement to pay someone, that arrangement needs to be listed.

 Outstanding Lawsuits: If you’ve been sued but have not yet received a decision, the lawsuit should be filed as a potential liability.
 You do not need to record potential lawsuits in SBA Form 413 unless you’re sure you will be held liable in the future.
 For these cases, report them as a contingent liability.

 Any life insurance listed as an asset, including whole term life and variable life insurance you or your spouse may be holding, should be listed here.
 If you pay premiums for someone else, list these as a liability.

 The cash surrender value should be included for whole life insurance policies.
 Each policy should include the death benefit that would be provided to your beneficiaries in the event of your death, as well as the full names of beneficiaries and the holder of your policies.

 While the Certification precedes the Notice to Loan and Surety Bond Applicants disclaimer on the form, we recommend that you thoroughly review the document before signing.

 An honest mistake likely won’t result in jail time.
-However, your SBA 7(a) or 504 loan application could be passed over if miscalculations or omissions are found by the SBA or your lender.
-We recommend you review the for with a lawyer or certified public accountant to check for any errors.
+However, your SBA 7(a) or 504 loan application could be passed over if the SBA or your lender finds miscalculations or omissions.
+We recommend you review the form with a lawyer or certified public accountant to check for any errors.